vyos/vyos-documentation/docs/configuration/interfaces/wireguard.rst

 .. code-block:: none

-  vyos@vyos:~$ generate pki wireguard preshared-key install rvVDOoc2IYEnV+k5p7TNAmHBMEGTHbPU8Qqg8c/sUqc=
+  vyos@vyos:~$ generate pki wireguard preshared-key Pre-shared key: rvVDOoc2IYEnV+k5p7TNAmHBMEGTHbPU8Qqg8c/sUqc=

 Copy the key, as it is not stored on the local filesystem.
 Because it is a symmetric key, only you and your peer should have knowledge of